ui3TD/IM-HarmonyIntegration/README.md

 # IM-HarmonyIntegration
+IM-HarmonyIntegration is a [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager.
 You need IM-HarmonyIntegration installed to activate any Harmony mods for Idol Manager on Steam Workshop.
-IM-HarmonyIntegration [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager.

 Visit the [Idol Manager Official Discord](https://discord.com/invite/83ywHbP) to discuss.